Hokan-Ashir/SFGameDataEditor/src/main/java/README.md

   - ModificationFile = XDeltaEncoder(OriginalFile, TmpFile, MERGE)

 # What YOU can do
- - Create modificated GameData.cff files for your own need, or distribute them with people, who can't access editor for some resons
+ - Create modified GameData.cff files for your own need, or distribute them with people, who can't access editor for some reasons
  - Create sf-mod-files in terms of "mods" to original game, which people can use with ease, cause sf-mod-files have much lesser size
  - Create collections of sf-mod-files with this action chain:
   - Load original file, i.e. GameData.cff